cartoon-raccoon/oyster/README.md

 - Defining and calling functions
 - Job control; sending jobs to and from background
 - Basic scripting with for loops and if/elif/else statements
-    - For loops can do range and glob expansion
+    - Variables are typed and can be operated on
 - Script file interpretation (including rcfile reading)
 - Customizable prompt with last exit indication, username and PWD